matthewantonis-georgiancollege/SQL_COMP2003/Assignment_2/README.md

 <p/>

 **Comments:**
+- Change/Add “LIMIT 5 OFFSET 5;”
+- The OFFSET 5 clause skips the first five rows, allowing you to retrieve the occupations from the 6th row onward, giving you occupations 6 through 10 of the list.

 ### 8. Write a query to show customers’ full names, street address and city. • Please return their last name in all capital letters, followed by their first name. • Please call the name column full_name and include both their first and last name as shown. full_name, streetaddress, city RUFFNER, Rosa 3846 St. Paul Street, St Catharines

 **Script:**
+- SELECT CONCAT(UPPER(surname), ', ', givenname) AS full_name, streetaddress, city
+- FROM Customers

 **Results:**
 <p align="center">